russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Introduction to Interactive Apps.md

 Each of the structures shown above have *two* stored properties and *one* computed property.

-As a convention, in a structure, we will always list *stored properties* first and and then *computed properties*.
+As a convention, in a structure, we will always list *stored properties* first and then *computed properties*.

 Going forward, it is a good idea to *mark* which properties are stored properties and which properties are computed properties, using short comments.